-Canoe down the mighty "MO" or backpack in the Loess Hills with the Tri-State High Adventure Base at Little Sioux Scout Ranch.
+Canoe down the Missouri River for 164 miles with the Tri-State High Adventure Base at Little Sioux Scout Ranch.
 Transportation for Scouts, if needed, from Camp Cedars to Little Sioux Scout Ranch will be available.
 Check out www.TSHAB.org for more details.